The Industrial Age in America: Sweatshops, Steel Mills, and Factories

 Where do we draw the line between acceptable business practices and unacceptable working conditions?

-List some actions, both positive and negative, of the managers and workers involved in the incidents studied.
+Evaluate the actions taken by the managers and workers involved in the incidents studied.

-Discuss the working conditions that led to the Haymarket Affair, the Homestead Strike, and the Triangle Shirtwaist Factory Fire.
+Analyze the working conditions that led to the Haymarket Affair, the Homestead Strike, and the Triangle Shirtwaist Factory Fire.

-Discuss the significance of the featured events to the labor movement, the industrialists involved, and the attitude of the American people toward working conditions in the United States.
+Evaluate the significance of the featured events to the labor movement, the industrialists involved, and the attitude of the American people toward working conditions in the United States.